wuchengyu123/MPGSurv/README.md

 ## Dataset

-Due to ethical review and privacy concerns related to the patients from whom the dataset was collected, the authors have no rights to make the dataset publicly available.
-Currently, you can use your own multimodal dataset to run the code.
+we apologize that we do not have the right to disclose the datasets collected by the hospital.
+Due to ethical review and patient privacy disclosure restrictions, we are unable to request public disclosure of the dataset at this time.
+In addition, future work will be based on this dataset and it is not appropriate to disclose the dataset at this time.
 The data types and requirements can be set according to ``/dataloader/Dataset.py``.

 ## Acknowlegment

-Our repo is developed based on the these projects: [CARD](https://github.com/XzwHan/CARD), [DiffMIC](https://github.com/scott-yjyang/DiffMIC)
+Our repo is developed based on the these projects: [MMMNA-Net](https://github.com/TangWen920812/mmmna-net), [GraphSAGE](https://github.com/twjiang/graphSAGE-pytorch)